rohitmanokaran/zipline-crypto/docs/source/install.rst

 You can install Zipline either using `pip <https://pip.pypa.io/en/stable/>`_, the Python package installer, or `conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_, the package and environment management system that runs on Windows, macOS, and Linux.
-In case you are installing `zipline-reloaded` alongside other packages and encounter [conflict errors](https://github.com/conda/conda/issues/9707), consider using [mamba](https://github.com/mamba-org/mamba) instead.
+In case you are installing `zipline-crypto` alongside other packages and encounter [conflict errors](https://github.com/conda/conda/issues/9707), consider using [mamba](https://github.com/mamba-org/mamba) instead.